 I now had this great little Aston Martin and no plans.
-My Doctorate paper being placed on hold, and with my counselor disappointed with that development, he did realize that I would need to work through my grandfather’s death if I were to be able to finish and turn in an acceptable paper.
+My doctorate thesis paper being placed on hold, and with my counselor disappointed with that development; he did realize that I would need to work through my grandfather’s death if I were to be able to finish and turn in an acceptable paper.

 So, I started to make my way down Grandfather’s list.

-The Medical research group that was first on the list just happened to be the closest.
+The medical research group that was first on the list just happened to be the closest.
 (Was that a coincidence?)
 So, I set my GPS and made my way there.
-The Medical group seemed to be a weak business investment on the surface, it was looking to create some form of medical nanotechnology, without success.
+The Medical group seemed to be a weak business investment on the surface.
+I, it was looking to create some form of medical nanotechnology, without success.
 As with most research groups, it hadn’t turned an actual profit in its many years of operation.
-Just managing some useful gains that helped keep them operating.
-With most of the teams seemingly hitting dead end after dead end.
+It just managing some useful gains that helped keep them operating, w.
+With most of the teams seemingly hitting dead- end after dead- end.
 There was always some sign of a breakthrough in the near future if they could just overcome some vague technical obstacle.
 It just didn’t feel like Grandfather.

-After the tour of the company’s facilities in which I had been able to speak to anyone about the progress, after all, Grandfather and now I was a major stakeholder, was freely given.
-Ascertained as much as anyone could about the inter-workings of the labs.
+After the tour of the company’s facilities, in which I had been able to speak to anyone about the progress.
+A, after all, Grandfather and now I was a major stakeholder, information was freely given.
+I ascertained as much as anyone could about the inner-workings of the labs.

-I was shown to my Grandfather’s office and was left alone to ponder what I had seen so far.
+I was shown to my grandfather’s office and was left alone to ponder what I had seen so far.
 It wasn’t looking good.
 Even with my general lack of interest in turning a profit, this should have seemed much more advanced than it did.
-It seemed a lost cause in spite of its promise.
+It seemed a lost cause despite its promise.
 However, Grandfather had put it on the list as a must see.
 Why?

 After sitting in his chair, I made my way to the middle of the room, and quietly stood there, wondering what had been going through my grandfather’s mind when he had sat in this office.

 Something was tugging at me.
 Something was not right.
 I couldn’t put my finger on it, but there was something here.
 I sensed Grandfather had left me another message, but one he wanted me to be alone to figure out.
-It struck me that this was important if he had maintained an office here, it meant he had spent more than just a little time on this project.
+It struck me that this was important if he had maintained an office here.
+I, it meant he had spent more than just a little time on this project.
 And such an odd position.
 It had the appearance of a corner office, but the windows were all covered.
-And when I went to look behind them, it confirmed what I had already felt.
-That the position was closer to the center of this vast building.
+And when I went to look behind them, it confirmed what I had already felt - that the position was closer to the center of this vast building.
 Why was that?

 After a moment, a voice out of nowhere spoke.